wordofwarning/wordofwarning.org/current/2021-emergency/index.md

 ---
 # CONFIGURATION
-layout: 2021-e21
+layout: 2021-emergency
 rootpath: "../../"

 # ABOUT THE SHOW - GENERIC
-artist: "21<sup>st</sup> Emergency" # the name of the artist or company
+artist: "21st Emergency" # the name of the artist or company
 show: "A journey for the curious." # the name of the show
 artist_size: 1
 show_size: 3
 header_image:
-season: "21st Emergency (date tbc)"
+season: "Emergency 2021"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values